Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

     - Eye movements follow a stimulus in a saccadic/step-like manner compared to the smooth movements in adults.
     - Eye movements lag behind the movement of the stimulus compared to the trajectory prediction in adults.
 ![Table 5.1](table5-1.png)
-- Presaccadic spike potential (SP): a sharp deflection that precedes a saccade by 8-20 ms.
+- *Presaccadic spike potential (SP)*: a sharp deflection that precedes a saccade by 8-20 ms.
 - Surprisingly, 6-month old infants don’t exhibit SPs as expected.
 ![Figure 5.6](figure5-6.png)
 - The representation for generating saccades within an eye- or head-centered frame of reference emerged as a result of training and was not hard-wired.
 ![Figure 5.7](figure5-7.png)
-- Overt attention: shifts of attention due to eye/head movements.
+- *Overt attention*: shifts of attention due to eye/head movements.
-- Covert attention: shifts of attention without eye/head movements.
+- *Covert attention*: shifts of attention without eye/head movements.
 - Adults are able to covertly shift their attention which allows us to enhance our processing of objects within our visual field.
 - It appears that the speed of shifting attention improves as we age.

 ## Chapter 6: Perceiving and Acting in a World of Objects

-- Ventral route (what): visual cortex → temporal cortex.
+- *Ventral route (what)*: visual cortex → temporal cortex.
-- Dorsal route (where): visual cortex → parietal cortex.
+- *Dorsal route (where)*: visual cortex → parietal cortex.
 ![Figure 6.1](figure6-1.png)
 - Going along the ventral route, cells respond to more complex clusters of features and at the highest level, the complex cells show remarkable selectively in their firing.
 - However, they still have very large receptive fields on the retina suggesting that they can process feature information but lose their spatial resolution on the retina.